 Plitvice Lakes National Park entrance fee

-We will continue our Croatian culinary tour in the Dalmatian city of Zadar.
-Our morning will be dedicated to a cooking class that will introduce us to local ingredients, dishes, and some historical background to Dalmatian cuisine.
+You will continue your Croatian culinary tour in the Dalmatian city of Zadar.
+Your morning will be dedicated to a cooking class that will introduce you to the local ingredients, dishes, and some historical background to Dalmatian cuisine.
 You can look forward to cooking up some amazing fresh seafood dishes!

-After our Zadar experience, we will drive to Trogir and make a stop there to enjoy the afternoon while exploring the old town.
-Then we will continue our journey to Split where we will spend the night.
+After the Zadar experience, you will drive to Trogir and make a stop there to enjoy the afternoon while exploring the old town.
+Then you will continue your journey to Split where you will spend the night.